 Over the last few months, I’ve been working with quite a number of fantasy/sci-fi clients in my editorial business.
 And one of the biggest things I’ve been thinking about is “Character buy-in.”
-Before we’re ready to believe that dinosaurs roam the earth again (or whatever), the character has to believe it.
+Before we’re ready to believe that dinosaurs roam the earth again (or whatever), the protagonist has to believe it.
 Only then will the reader go along with the story and feel safe suspending disbelief.
 (We show up to the page with a certain willingness, but before we fully believe it, it has to be successfully sold to the protagonist or POV character.)

 Let’s run with the dinosaur example, and I’m going to tell you a few issues that I’ve noticed when character buy-in isn’t accomplished as thoughtfully as it can be.
 The first issue is vacillation or flip-flopping.
 The second issue I’ll call “characterization friction.”

-Flip-flopping.
-Let’s say we have a character who sees some dinosaurs running around à la Jurassic Park.
-It’s natural to question one’s eyesight and/or sanity if this happens, and your character can certainly do both of those things.
+Let’s say we have an inciting incident that involves some dinosaurs running around à la Jurassic Park.
+It’s natural to question one’s eyesight and/or sanity if this happens, and your protagonist can certainly do both of those things.
 But once that’s out of the way, it’s harmful to reader engagement to keep questioning whether they’re dreaming or not.
 Let’s say we see the dinosaurs on page 10 and have an immediate “Nuh-uh, this isn’t really happening” reaction.
 By page 11, once the dinosaurs have destroyed the school, the protagonist starts to buy in.
 “Maybe this is happening.”
 By page 12, they’re back in denial again.
 “This is all a dream and I’m going to wake up every second.”
 For the reader, who is waiting for the green light to buy into the story, this will get old very quickly.
 As long as the character keeps flip-flopping as to whether they’re going to play along with the plot, the reader subconsciously holds off going 100% into the story.
 You can do this once or twice, but there needs to be a moment that I can point to on the page where the protagonist decides, “This is real and I’m going to function as if it’s real from now on.”
 After that, no “I must be dreaming” business.
 You’ve devised the plot, now sell it and run with it.

 If you have an overly analytical, scientifically minded kid who is thrust into the dinosaur plot, and they jump into the deep end right away, there’s friction there for me.
 This character might need more proof, they might need to establish their own version of the truth before they can suspend disbelief.
 Long story short, characterization should be consistent with buy-in style, and without vacillating for too long.